Promoting environmental archaeology worldwide

 Organisers: Emma Karoune, Matt Law

-Following our highly successful spring conference in 2021 on Open Science Practices in Environmental Archaeology, we want to extend this topic by focusing this year's spring conference on the applications of and innovations in data science approaches to environmental archaeology.
+Following our highly successful Spring conference in 2021 on Open Science Practices in Environmental Archaeology, we want to extend this topic by focusing this year's spring conference on the applications of and innovations in data science approaches to environmental archaeology.

 In this conference we would like to explore how environmental archaeologists as a community are dealing with data and using data in their research.
 This is data science in the broad sense.
 We are looking for new directions and initiatives around data science, including new methods and types of analysis, new ways to manage data, implementation of new data stewardship approaches, and new ways to share and publish data.